How to Enter and Entry Form

 Once you have submitted your entry you will receive an email confirmation from us which includes a link to enable you to upload your film or episodes to the Grierson Awards portal.
 For recommended formats see the section, Uploading Your Digital Files at the bottom of this page.

-- All entries must have had their first UK screening between 1 June 2019 and 31 May 2020.
+- All entries must have had their first UK screening between 1 June 2020 and 31 May 2021.
 This includes television broadcast, scheduled screenings and screenings within recognised film, television and documentary festivals, theatrical releases and entries will be accepted which have screened on digital platforms only – e.g. Netflix, iPlayer, Amazon – as long as the screening was accessible by a UK-based audience.
-Screenings at Universities and Colleges are also acceptable for the Best Student Documentary category.
+Screenings at Universities and Colleges (online screenings due to COVID restrictions included) are also acceptable for the Best Student Documentary category.

 - Entries for the Best Documentary Series and Best Constructed Documentary Series categories must provide two episodes from the series.